 Xcode

 What is the best way to do navigation with large scale of Flutter application?
-Okay.
-So, uh, okay.
-There are first of all, like, if Flutter started with navigation, uh, navigators 1 point o, okay, but, uh, that are not quite good because, like, navigation was pretty hard in the web.
+Okay, so there are first of all, if Flutter started with navigation, like, navigator 1.0, but that are not quite good because navigation was pretty hard in the web.
 So they came up with the navigator 2.2.0.
-So by the flutter package itself, you can use that, but I'll suggest, like, uh, you we should actually use the route package.
+So by the Flutter package itself, you can use that, but I'll suggest, like, you should actually use the route package.
 Okay?
-So with the route package, we what we can do is, like, we can actually navigate it through, uh, the naming conventions.
+So with the route package, we can actually navigate it through naming conventions.
 Right?
-And we can actually guard it, uh, as well.
-So where okay.
-So let's suppose there is, uh, Amazon.
-You are creating, uh, creating site, like, ecommerce application or maybe, like, social network where, like, login is mandatory, okay, to get, uh, the product visibility and all.
-So, basically, you can guide it through the navigation.
-So and different, uh, different parameter we need to pass So for that, we still need to use the route and other other packages are as well there.
+And we can actually guard it as well.
+So let's suppose there is, like, Amazon.
+You are creating a site, like, an ecommerce application or maybe a social network where login is mandatory to get product visibility and all.
+So basically, you can guide it through the navigation.
+And different parameters we need to pass, so for that, we still need to use the route and other packages as well.
 They are under the hood used to navigator 2.0, which is in the Flutter.
-And if we want to scale or we want to actually write it by, um, as per this guy, so we can also do that.
-There's no big deal because, like, uh, Flutter has already taken care of lots of thing.
-And with the navigator 2.0, main main thing is not related to the mobile I'm talking about.
-The main thing they are actually the main is, uh, they are handling the web part.
+And if we want to scale or we want to actually write it as per this, so we can also do that.
+There's no big deal because Flutter has already taken care of lots of things.
+And with the navigator 2.0, the main thing is not related to mobile, I'm talking about.
+The main thing they are actually handling the web part.
 Right?
-So, basically, when when we have, like, amazon.com/ some products slash some ID.
+So basically, when we have, like, amazon.com/some products/some ID.
 Right?
-So we cannot go directly inside the Flutter because it shows, like, some hash.
+So we cannot go directly inside the Flutter because it shows some hash.
 Right?
-So with that, with the navigator 2.0, we can just directly go inside, uh, the child window, and it will be good.
+So with that, with the navigator 2.0, we can just directly go inside the child window, and it will be good.
 Right?
-Uh, hold on a second, please.
-Yeah.
-Okay.
-I'm just okay.
-So with navigator 2.0, we can actually handle it, uh, very well.
+Yeah, okay.
+So with navigator 2.0, we can actually handle it very well.

 Some of the code blocks for an API call in the Flutter.
 Is there any way to handle HTTP request and response to improve error handling and maintain it?
 Let me check.
 Okay.
 Future.
 Like, future, async is there.
 Like, I'm getting the response.
 A way it is there.
 I should be get.
-I'm digest, like, getting it.
-Um, if we are getting a data, so it is just converting it to the decode and the variable user and the otherwise, uh, through the user.
+I'm digest, like, getting it. if we are getting a data, so it is just converting it to the decode and the variable user and the otherwise, through the user.
 Right?
 So, basically okay.
-So it is kind of, uh, fine code, but the problem with this code is it it is just giving the future.
+So it is kind of, fine code, but the problem with this code is it is just giving the future.
 It is returning back.
 Right?
-It's not giving that, uh, the user object.
+It's not giving that, the user object.
 So first of all, we can actually bound it to the user object first.
 Right?
-And, uh, I don't know if, uh, okay, so whether responses await if you were using the HTTP.
+And, I don't know if, okay, so whether responses await if you were using the HTTP.
 HTTP is fine.
 Like, I'll I'll use the diaphragm.
 So that's really fine.
-I I need to, like, JSON dot decode.
+I need to, like, JSON dot decode.
 My response dot body gonna give the string.
-You are just, uh, decoding, and why are we using the JSON dot decode?
+You are just, decoding, and why are we using the JSON dot decode?
 I don't know.
-And user user use user data.
+And user use user data.
 User data is fine.
 So, basically, the problem with this code I'm I'm figuring out is there should be some valid return type first at the 1st place.
-Because, like, you cannot just dependent on the future and then ask, uh, okay, they're dependent on the code which is calling it.
+Because, like, you cannot just dependent on the future and then ask, okay, they're dependent on the code which is calling it.
 So it will return the user object.
 Probably should not.
 And the try cache should be handled there.
 Maybe, like, you we can use the null as well.
 Thank you.